RAJIV SHAH

 As a screenwriter, Shah's work has been recognized by multiple industry organizations.
 His script Run the Tide was a finalist in the 2012 Final Draft Big Break Screenwriting Contest and won the Grand Jury Prize for Project Catalyst at the 2013 Los Angeles Asian Pacific Film Festival.
 The film was brought to life with a cast including Taylor Lautner (Twilight saga), Constance Zimmer (House of Cards, UnREAL), and Kenny Johnson (The Shield, Sons of Anarchy), produced by 1821 Pictures and distributed worldwide by Orion Pictures and Momentum Pictures.

-Shah continues to develop compelling projects, including 808, a Hawaiian street gang film co-written with Jared Asato, with Kenny Johnson (CBS's SWAT) and Rena Owen (Once Were Warriors, Disney's live-action Moana) attached to star.
+Shah continues to develop compelling projects, including 808, a Hawaiian street gang film co-written with Jared Asato, with Rena Owen (Once Were Warriors, Disney's live-action Moana) attached to star, and Kenny Johnson (CBS's SWAT).
 Separately, he co-wrote The Failed Prince with Soham Mehta, a period epic exploring the early life of the Buddha.

-Currently, Shah has the honor of serving as Chair of SAG-AFTRA Northern California Conservatory and as a board member, where he works to support educational opportunities for fellow performers as Chair of the Conservatory.
-Shah advocates for authentic storytelling and representation in film and television on the national level through his work on SAG-AFTRA Asian Pacific American Media (APAM) Committee.
+Shah had the honor of serving as Chair of SAG-AFTRA Northern California Conservatory and as a board member from 2023-2025, where he worked to support educational opportunities for fellow performers as Chair of the Conservatory.
+Shah advocated for authentic storytelling and representation in film and television on the national level through his work on SAG-AFTRA’s Asian Pacific American Media (APAM) Committee.

-Whether on stage, on screen, or behind the camera, Shah approaches each project with curiosity, respect for the craft, and a genuine desire to serve the story and connect with audiences through authentic, emotionally resonant storytelling.
+Whether on stage, on screen, or behind the camera, Shah approaches each project with curiosity, respect for the craft, and a genuine desire to serve the story.
+His intention is to connect with audiences through authentic, emotionally resonant storytelling.

 MY WORK